georga-app/georga-server-django/README.md

 ```

 #### Initial and demo data
-For initial contents and/or demodata in the database, the yaml-files in folder initial_data can be used.
+For initial contents and/or demodata in the database, the yaml-files in folder fixtures can be used.

-Load the demo data `python manage.py loaddata georga/initial_data/*`
+Load the demo data `python manage.py loaddata georga/fixtures/*`

-For getting the password hash for a users' password, e.g. to insert it into demodata in initial_data/person.yaml the following custom management command can be used:
+For getting the password hash for a users' password, e.g. to insert it into demodata in `fixtures/005_person.yaml` the following custom management command can be used:

 `python manage.py get_pw_hash passwordstring`